October 9, 2020

 This is a situation where the product was designed correctly, but did not prove to be so when used by the end consumer.
 A good example is a faulty lock on the door of a car.

-Defective products cases can be very costly to manufacturers.
+Defective product cases can be very costly to manufacturers.
 As such, they will do everything possible to defend themselves.

 As the victim, you will need to work closely with a personal injury law firm in Reno, Nevada to increase your chances of being compensated.